The Ultimate Guide to Orcas Island, Washington: The Best Hotels, Restaurants, Hikes, and More!

 Board the Orcas Island ferry and book it to a table with a puzzle because if you're lucky and happen to get a ferry with no additional stops, it'll take a little over an hour to arrive.

 Pro tip: Know your boat’s route before disembarking!
 Most ferries stop at either Lopez, Shaw, or both before arriving at Orcas.
-Don’t make that mistake!
+Don’t get off at the wrong stop!
 Although, a day spent on Lopez could be worse!

 Pro Tip: Lopez conveniently has a painted bulls eye on the right side of the ferry dock, so grab some pennies and see who can throw it in the center!!
 It's a ton of fun!